-Fallen Leaf Lake was created by glaciers flowing down the Glen Alpine Valley.
-Evidence of its glacial past exists in the northern end of the lake where visitors can view a terminal moraine.
-The lake is surrounded by Cathedral Peak and Mount Tallac (9,735 feet).
-Fallen Leaf Lake is located within the National Forest System and managed by the Lake Tahoe Basin Management Unit
+Glaciers flowing down the Glen Alpine Valley created Fallen Leaf Lake.
+An excellent example of the lake’s glacial formation is the terminal moraine visible along the northern end of the lake.
+Cathedral Peak and Mount Tallac (9,735 feet) are at the Southern end of Fallen Leaf and are popular hiking destinations.
+Fallen Leaf Lake is located within the National Forest System and is managed by the Lake Tahoe Basin Management Unit.

-Fallen Leaf Lake is known for great water activities including water skiing, sail boating, kayaking, wake boarding, and rowing.
-You'll also find that fishing is popular for brook and rainbow trout.
-During your stay at our California retreat center, you'll be able to enjoy all of these water activities with great access from our boat dock.
+Fallen Leaf Lake is known for great water activities including water skiing, sailing. kayaking, wake boarding, and rowing.
+Fishing for trout is also popular.
+During your stay at our California retreat center, you can check out a stand up paddle board, kayak, peddle-boat, or sailboat from our boat dock and paddle, peddle, or sail across Fallen Leaf Lake!